Marsico: When Going Private Goes Wrong

 After much negative news, the dust seems to have settled at the growth equity shop.

 The sibling growth strategies went gangbusters in the two years that followed and money poured into the funds and through other subadvisory and separate-account contracts.
 By mid-2000, Marsico's analyst team was 15 strong and the firm was responsible for more than $15 billion.
 Seeking to harness the distribution of a large organization, Marsico sold the rest of his firm to Bank of America for a combined total of $1.1 billion on the condition that it would keep an autonomous relationship with a separate compensation structure, benefits platform, and legal department.
-The year 2000 also marked the launch of two additional strategies, Marsico 21st Century
+The year 2000 also marked the launch of two additional strategies, Marsico 21st Century (MXXIX) and Marsico International Opportunities (MIOFX).

 A Steep Price To Stand Alone

 Fast forward seven years: The firm's assets under management increased more than six-fold to $94 billion.
 Efficient distribution had a hand in that, but the funds’ eye-catching track records also attracted plenty of attention.
-(Two more funds, Marsico Flexible Capital
+(Two more funds, Marsico Flexible Capital and Marsico Global (MGLBX), were launched in December 2006 and June 2007, respectively.)
+The following table reflects how the first four funds performed versus their category averages and benchmarks on a three-year rolling basis from their inception dates through June 2007.

 - source: Morningstar Analysts